Helium314/HeliBoard/README.md

 * Less complicated addition of new keyboard languages (e.g. #519)
 * Additional and customizable key swipe functionality
   * Some functionality will not be possible when using glide typing
-* Ability to enter all emojis independent of Android version (optional, #297)
 * Add and enable emoji dictionaries by default (if available for language)
 * Clearer / more intuitive arrangement of settings
   * Maybe hide some less used settings by default (similar to color customization)
 * Make use of the `.com` key in URL fields (currently only available for tablets)
   * With language-dependent TLDs
-* Internal cleanup (a lot of over-complicated and convoluted code)
 * [Bug fixes](https://github.com/Helium314/HeliBoard/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 __What will _not_ be added:__
 * Material 3 (not worth adding 1.5 MB to app size)
 * Dictionaries for more languages (you can still download them)
-* Anything that requires additional permissions, unless there is a very good reason
+* Anything that requires additional permissions, unless there is a _very_ good reason

 # License